 It should be acknowledged that the comparison thus far has been fairly qualitative.
-Whilst one might be tempted to produce difference maps between the simulation and theory results to quantify the discrepancies, these are complicated by the nonlinear damping of the wake structure.
+Whilst one might be tempted to produce difference maps between the simulation and theory results to quantify the discrepancies, these are complicated by the combination of weakly nonlinear, shock-induced damping of the wave and numerical dissipation of the wake structure (discussed further in section \ref{subsec:amf_deposit}).
 Furthermore, slight shifts in the very narrow wake structures can lead to order unity differences.
+Indeed, in Fig.~\ref{fig:sigma_diff} we demonstrate this by plotting the residual surface density differences between the simulations and linear theory for the particular disc profile with $(p,q) = (1.5,0.0)$ and $e = 0.06$.
+We see that there is good agreement in the vicinity of the planet and its coorbital radius, although further away there are clearly growing residuals.
+Despite these residuals, it should be emphasised that the qualitative wake structure is very good.
 In the upcoming sections we will find that the time/azimuth-averaged and radially integrated diagnostics allow for a more meaningful quantitative comparison.